scanerator/scanerator/README.md

 *	`dedup()`

-	Returns a new `OrderedIterable` that de-duplicates this `OrderedIterable`, so elements
+	Returns a new `OrderedIterable` that de-duplicates this `OrderedIterable`, so equal elements are returned only once.